ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

     - This information provides insight into the strength and type of encryption used for securing communications.
   - **Manual validation with `openssl verify` or `openssl s_client` with local file:**
     - Attempt to manually validate the website's certificate using the local root CA files.
 If you download the target server's certificate and possibly other parts, can you verify it?
-  - **Troubleshooting failed validation:**
+  - **Validation process on Linux:**
     - If manual validation fails, explain how this process typically happens on Linux and what components might be necessary.
 This can include understanding the role of root and intermediate certificates, and how to construct a complete certificate chain for verification.
+What is the package in Arch Linux which contains root CAs?
+What is the typical directory location?